 By separating for a short time, couples can reach beyond their collective comfort zones.
 Exploring on your own takes you out of the insular couples “bubble” and encourages you to reach out to others, asking questions and striking up conversations.
 The ability to delve deeper into a particular interest provides a richer experience yielding fonder memories.

 “Me” Days On Six Continents

-In our 7 years of full-time couple travel, Michael and I have enjoyed “me” days on six continents.
+In our many years of full-time couple travel, Michael and I have enjoyed “me” days on six continents.
 Besides to allowing us to pursue our own interests, we found these solo excursions made us more interesting to one another.
 Meeting up at the end of the day, we share our respective experiences, a travel equivalent of “how was your day, dear?”

 Over a dinner of Singapore’s famous Chili Crab, Michael enthusiastically shared the absorbing story of the Fall of Singapore during World War II.
 I contributed what I had learned about how local families were affected based on my visit to the museum of Singaporean culture.
 We marveled at how this location at the tip of the Malay Peninsula made Singapore both a strategic military spot and an ideal place for the world’s largest orchid garden.
 The crab was spicy and delectable, but the conversation—and more importantly the company—was captivating.

 Couple Travel Tips

 Tips for couples with each considering a “me” day:

 - Do some research about your destination(s) before you go.
 Identify which sights/activities you’d both like to see, versus those that only interests one of you.
 This will help you plan which days you’ll do your exploring together, and which days/destinations might be good candidates for splitting up.